 New students are introduced to the Music School through an individual orientation with the appropriate department chair.
 At that time, students learn about the Music School’s philosophy and special offerings and share their goals and expectations.
 After this discussion, the department chair recommends a teacher and schedules a lesson time.

-- Workshops, led by Kathy Southworth, encourage ease inperformance, develop a confident stage presence, broaden exposure to many styles and instruments, and build a camaraderie among participants.
+- Workshops encourage ease in performance, develop a confident stage presence, broaden exposure to many styles and instruments, and build a camaraderie among participants.
 To ensure informality, these weekly workshops are limited to 10 students and the dean of students or department chair.

 - Student recitals occur frequently, providing both musicians and audience members an informal, enjoyable performance experience of limited length.
 Family and friends are encouraged to attend.

-- The annual Performathon in March is a special public marathon of music; hundreds of students take turns performing to benefit the Music School’s Financial Aid Fund.
+- The annual Community Music Fest in March is a special public marathon of music; hundreds of students take turns performing to benefit the Music School’s Financial Aid Fund.

 - Community performances by students take place at retirement communities, public schools, community festivals, hospitals, and other sites across the state.

-- Open jam sessions (acoustic and electric), led by David Tonkin and alumnus Mike Sink, welcome players who want to improvise and jam on jazz and rock tunes.
+- Open jam sessions (acoustic and electric) welcome players who want to improvise and jam on jazz and rock tunes.
 (Participation assumes reasonable ease playing your instrument).
-Jazz alumni will back you up for a fun and rousing session.